m1nce/ClearSight/README.md

 <!-- SETUP -->
 ## Setup:
 1. Ensure that Conda installed.
 If it isn't, you can download [Miniconda](https://docs.anaconda.com/miniconda/) or [Anaconda](https://docs.anaconda.com/anaconda/install/) and install it.
+If you are on Windows, please install it to [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+[This GitHub Gist](https://gist.github.com/kauffmanes/5e74916617f9993bc3479f401dfec7da) has a very good tutorial to do so.

 2. Clone the git repository.
 ```sh